Weak decays of triply heavy baryons in the light-front approach: Introduction

 \section{Introduction}

-Since LHCb reported the discovery of doubly charmed baryon $\Xi_{cc}^{++}$ in the final state $\Lambda_{c}^{+}K^{-}\pi^{+}\pi^{+}$~\cite{LHCb:2017iph}, experimentalists have made great progress in the field of doubly heavy baryons (DHBs).
-They measured the lifetime of $\Xi_{cc}^{++}$~\cite{LHCb:2018zpl}, and then found another new channel $\Xi_{cc}^{++}\to\Xi_{c}^{+}\pi^{+}$ \cite{LHCb:2018pcs}.
-In a most recent work, LHCb reported the observation of $\Xi_{cc}^{++}\to\Xi_{c}^{\prime+}\pi^{+}$~\cite{LHCb:2022rpd}.
-As a reasonable conjecture, triply heavy baryons (THBs) may be discovered in the near future.
-The research on the properties of THBs are highly demanded.
+Since LHCb reported the discovery of the doubly charmed baryon $\Xi_{cc}^{++}$ in the final state $\Lambda_{c}^{+}K^{-}\pi^{+}\pi^{+}$~\cite{LHCb:2017iph}, the experimentalists have made great progress in the field of doubly heavy baryons (DHBs) -- They measured the lifetime of $\Xi_{cc}^{++}$~\cite{LHCb:2018zpl}, and then found two other new channels $\Xi_{cc}^{++}\to\Xi_{c}^{+}\pi^{+}$ \cite{LHCb:2018pcs} and $\Xi_{cc}^{++}\to\Xi_{c}^{\prime+}\pi^{+}$~\cite{LHCb:2022rpd}.
+Surrounded by optimism, people tend to expect that triply heavy baryons (THBs) may be discovered in the near future.
+The theoretical research on THBs are highly demanded.